 Back in April, I visited Orlando on a personal trip for my 21st birthday.

 Of course, we spent the whole 10 days doing the theme parks there.
-I am fortunate enough to have been taken to Florida many times when I was younger by my parents so I have experienced most of what Florida has to offer, but my boyfriend had never been to a Disney park.
+I am fortunate enough to have been taken to Florida many times when I was younger by my parents so I have experienced most of what Florida has to offer, but my friend had never been to a Disney park.
 EVER.
 Not even Paris!

 The parks themselves at Florida really are a world of their own, and you can't just go for a day.
 It requires planning beforehand, and organisation whilst you're there.